-Winking so only Stu saw, I said, “I told Scott what we’ve been doing to him in his sleep.”
+Winking so only Stu sees, I say, “I told Scott what we’ve been doing to him in his sleep.”

-Scott dove in, catching him in a few strokes.
-It wasn’t much of a match, so I jumped in on Stu’s side, turning the tables.
-Stu mocked Scott as I held him back.
+Scott dives in, catching him in a few strokes.
+It isn’t much of a match, so I jump in on Stu’s side, turning the tables.
+Stu mocks Scott as I hold him back.

 “You’re both gross.”

-After lunch, we rode to the general store.
-I rode on Scott’s handlebars, as my bike was still stashed in town.
-The boys were hanging out at the soda machine.
-Once they saw us, the hooting and hollering started.
-They all knew the story about our escape from the cops.
-They filled us in on the conclusion.
-Floyd and Wayne had ditched the car, once they had made their delivery.
-They claimed the cop’s bullets had creased their long hair.
+After lunch, we ride to the general store.
+I ride on Scott’s handlebars, as my bike is still stashed in town.
+The boys are hanging out at the soda machine.
+Once they see us, the hooting and hollering starts.
+They all know the story about our escape from the cops.
+They fill us in on the conclusion.
+Floyd and Wayne ditched the car, once they made their delivery.
+They claim the cop’s bullets creased their long hair.

 “Y’all sure y’all ain’t confusing that with the skid marks on yer shorts?”

 ‘Yeah, like y’all wasn’t shittin’ when ya fainted in front of the pig?”

 “The Sheriff says they found the car in Charlotte.”

 “Not much sense drivin’ round a shot-up Charger.
 Draws the long stare of John Law.”

 ”Y’all got plans tonight?
 Cheryl Ann told us to git yer asses to the Grange Hall social.”